Mexico sends troops to Los Cabos after looting, thousands stranded

 In La Paz, hundreds of houses were damaged and local people ripped out drain pipes to access water.

 "We don't have water for the toilet, to prepare food," said La Paz resident Isabel Aguirre.
-"We organized ourselves and came because we need to get water."
+"We organised ourselves and came because we need to get water."

 The Mexican government said it had sent 1,500 federal police officers to prevent looting in the area, where people walked through streets strewn with toppled electricity pylons.